timsamoff/LooseyGoosey/README.md

 ## How To Play

-1. Windows only.
-2. [Play Loosey Goosey on itch.io](https://timsamoff.itch.io/loosey-goosey) or download and extract [LooseyGoosey-WIN.zip](https://github.com/timsamoff/LooseyGoosey/raw/main/LooseyGoosey-WIN.zip).
+1. [Play Loosey Goosey on itch.io](https://timsamoff.itch.io/loosey-goosey) or download and extract [LooseyGoosey-WIN.zip](https://github.com/timsamoff/LooseyGoosey/raw/main/LooseyGoosey-WIN.zip) (Windows only).
 3. Use the arrow keys (or WASD) and the space bar to mark Loosey's territory!

 ## License